LP Intelligence Documentation

 - Deterministic identification

-Pools serve as the foundational market unit for swaps and positions.
+Pools serve as the foundational market unit for swaps and broader liquidity models.

 Hooks Support (Uniswap v4)